gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 Voegelin says something very similar in this passage:

-"and if I certainly did not care to become a neo-Kantian subject of cognition, not even an intersubjective one, neither did I particularly care to become a Neoplatonist, or a neo-Thomist metaphysician, or an existentialist, Christian or otherwise...
-I knew that the revolt had to be considerably more radical to match the problems raised by the disorder of the age."
+>and if I certainly did not care to become a neo-Kantian subject of cognition, not even an intersubjective one, neither did I particularly care to become a Neoplatonist, or a neo-Thomist metaphysician, or an existentialist, Christian or otherwise...
+I knew that the revolt had to be considerably more radical to match the problems raised by the disorder of the age.
 (1990a: 306)

 ### Political Philosophy Versus Ideology